Singapore national football team: Falling performances and drought (2013–2018)

-2019 AFC Asian Cup qualification – Third Round

-Singapore started their 2019 AFC Asian Cup qualification – Third Round campaign against Bahrain on 28 March 2017.
+Singapore started their 2019 AFC Asian Cup qualification third round campaign against Bahrain on 28 March 2017.
 Singapore drew with Bahrain with a score-line of 0–0.
 In Singapore's next game, they went on to play against Chinese Taipei where they lost 1–2 at home with Singapore's vice-captain Hariss Harun scoring and Xavier Chen and Chen Chao-an scoring for the visitors.
 Singapore's head coach V. Sundramoorthy introduced a National Team Day where Mondays are for players who are called up for a short meeting and tactical training session in the pitch.
 In this call up, Sundram recalled players like Raihan Rahman.
 Sundram also called up the uncapped Ho Wai Loon tas a standby player for matches against Afghanistan and Bahrain.
-Sundram also called up uncapped Muhaimin Suhaimi for the friendly against Myanmar, the 2019 Asian Cup Qualifiers against Chinese Taipei and the friendly against Argentina.
+Sundram also called up uncapped Muhaimin Suhaimi for the friendly against Myanmar, the 2019 AFC Asian Cup Qualifiers against Chinese Taipei and the friendly against Argentina.
 They made history for not winning any match in a year, reaching the lowest FIFA ranking ever of 173rd placing.
 Singapore finished bottom of the group with 2 points, losing the final match 1–0 to secure home-and-away losses against Chinese Taipei on 26 March 2018.

+Rebuilding (2019–2021)

+On 30 May 2019, former Jurong Town player, Tatsuma Yoshida was unveiled as the head coach of the national team.
+Yoshida's first game in charge for the national team ended in a 4-3 victory against the Solomon Islands at the National Stadium.
+Singapore started off their 2022 FIFA World Cup qualification campaign at the Jalan Besar Stadium drawing 2–2 to Yemen and winning Palestine 2–1 on 5 September 2019 and 10 September 2019 respectively.
+The national team than travelled to Riyadh to face Saudi Arabia at the King Saud University Stadium.
+Singapore managed to grip on to their defence and prevented Saudi Arabia from scoring until Salem Al-Dawsari breaks the dreadlock in the 83' minute into the match and to make thing worst, they conceded 2 more with goals coming from Fahad Al-Muwallad and Saleh Al-Shehri to punished Singapore with their poor communications and defensive errors.
+The Lions then finished in fourth place just above Yemen but see them qualified through to the 2023 AFC Asian Cup qualifying third round.